Application Deadline: February 25, 2022 at 5 p.m.

 - Complete only one application form to be considered for any NSM scholarships for which you are eligible.

-- Application materials include the online scholarship application form, an official or certified copy of your transcript (high school transcript for incoming freshmen; UH transcript for continuing students), and the required essay.
+- Application materials include the online scholarship application form, the required essay, an official or certified copy of your high school transcript (for incoming freshmen), and an unofficial UH transcript (for continuing students).

 - We encourage applicants to complete and submit the scholarship application online.
 Links to online forms for incoming freshmen or for continuing students are at the top of this page.
 Please print a copy for your records before submitting the online application.

 - Applicants who prefer not to submit the application online, should print the online application and mail it with the transcript and required essay.

 - Whether the application is submitted online or by mail, applicants must mail their transcript to: